yeshua-g/PACS_C1/README.md

 The Method choice and parameters setting is done trough a GetPot file called **dataGetPot**, whose options are described in the following, together with specific parameters for each method.

-Before starting it is !!!**EXTREMELY IMPORTANT**!!! to say that the code is written using the *muparser* library, thath is not included in this folder.
+Before starting it is !!!**EXTREMELY IMPORTANT**!!! to say that the code is written using the *muparser* library, that is not included in this folder.
 So the User is required to change the first two lines of the **Makefile** in order to set the proper path on his local machine.
 ```
 # Lines the User should change for setting the right path on his machine
 CPPFLAGS := -I../../pacs-examples/Examples/include